 - The Publisher cannot accept requests from any Client for changes to copy and/or insertion dates unless these are confirmed in writing and in time for the changes to be made.
 The Publisher reserves the right to charge for any additional expense involved in such changes.

 - Client’s property, advertising materials etc. are held at owners risk and should be insured by them against loss or damage from whatever cause.
 The Publisher reserves the right to destroy all materials which have been in his/her custody for 9 months from the date of its last appearance.

-- STANDARD REQUIREMENTS – WE ACCEPT READY TO PRINT PDFs COPY MATERIALS ONLY
+- STANDARD REQUIREMENTS – WE ACCEPT ONLY READY-TO-PRINT PDFx/1a FORMAT COPY MATERIALS

 - Where the Client is an agent or subsidiary company, the Client warrants that it is authorised to place the Advertisement by that company or parent for whom the Advertisement was placed.
 If the agent or subsidiary company defaults on any outstanding monies then the company or parent for whom the Advertisement was placed shall be jointly and severally liable for the debt.